 Our Developmental Activities Include:

-- Attentive Talking: Language is an important key to learning for infants—and not just haring a steady stream of words.
+- Attentive Talking: Language is an important key to learning for infants—and not just hearing a steady stream of words.
 Research indicates a back-and-forth exchange of words, sounds, and expressions between caregiver and child is an active ingredient to brain development.
 Throughout the school day, our teachers talk to your baby and tune in to their responses and encourage vocalizing and babbling.

 - Story Time: It’s never too early to start reading to children.
 Every day our teachers read to your baby increasing his or her awareness, listening and memory skills.